The Transition School

 This is just a reminder that anyone (parent, guardian, friend, neighbor, aunt, uncle) must have school access to attend an event at the Evelyn B. Hamblen Center.
 If you have not already done so, please complete the School Access Form.
 The process for approval may take up to 4 weeks, so please fill out the application sooner than later for any guests that would like to have school access.
 Once the application is approved, school access will be valid for three years.

 2021-2022 Instructional Materials Adoption for Mathematics UPDATE

-- View the resources that are being considered for adoption.
+- Access the math resources that are being considered for adoption.

 - Learn more about the policies and procedures for textbook adoption.

 The purpose of the video is to provide parents and community members with information about the new B.E.S.T.
 Standards for English Language Arts and math.
 The video also explains the timeline for the implementation of the new standards.